-Growing food is one again becoming part of sustainable modern living and can be an exciting and educational part of school life.
+Growing food is becoming part of sustainable modern living and can be an exciting and educational part of school life.

 Fresh, nutritious, tasty, fruit and vegetables are once again becoming a part of the way we live.
 People are starting to cook again and our understanding of nutrition and health provides us with new challenges.
 Skills of old are being relearned and updated in line with Organic sustainable practices.